Posted on: octobre 18, 2017

 North has terraces by the waterfront and it still has plenty of open space.
 In North one can do some great sunbathing.
 For example, at Hangar and at de Ceuvel.
 Both have a Industrial design and everything well assembled.
 Another great spot for some early or late summer time chilling is Pllek?
 Pllek’s beach will have you in a heat wave in early March!

-This part of Amsterdam has many roof terraces like: Nest and Badplaats van het Volkshotel (bathing terrace).
-But you also have some nice places below sea level in the Eastern part of Amsterdam like Elsa’s and de Vergulde Eenhoorn, where even a watery sun is pleasant.
+This part of Amsterdam has many roof terraces like: Nest et Badplaats van het Volkshotel (bathing terrace).
+But you also have some nice places below sea level in the Eastern part of Amsterdam like Elsa’s et de Vergulde Eenhoorn, where even a watery sun is pleasant.

 At Gent aan de Schinkel you can sit with a blanket on the terrace as the sun shines.
 If you find that place too noisy, you can cycle on towards the Blue Tea House in the Vondelpark.
 Don’t feel like doing self-service?
 Then go to the beer terrace Vondelpark3.
 Het Bosch located on the waterfront of de Nieuwe Meer will provide you with plenty of sunshine, but you’ll need a windjacket.